kgateway-dev/community/CONTRIBUTOR_LADDER.md

 * Responsibilities include:
     * Continues to contribute regularly, as demonstrated by having at least 3 GitHub contributions per year, as shown by Devstats.
 * Requirements:
-    * Must have successful contributions to the project, including at least one of the following:
+    * Must have successful contributions to the project, including at least one merged PR.
-        * 1 merged PR.
     * Member of the #k8sgateway channel on the [CNCF slack](https://slack.cncf.io).
+    * Must have enabled 2FA on the GitHub account.
 * Privileges:
-    * May be assigned Issues and Reviews
+    * May be assigned Issues and Reviews.
-    * May give commands to CI/CD automation
+    * May give commands to CI/CD automation.
+    * May label/triage issues.

 The process for a Contributor to become an Organization Member is as follows: